lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

    by modifying ``.tmux.conf`` in user home directory, you should press the set key combination instead of ``Ctrl-B``.

-Checking the terminal history using keyboard
+Check the terminal history using keyboard
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There is also a way to copy the terminal contents and check the previous